-To introduce continuous security topics, we start with one of the core principles: “continuous delivery”.
+To introduce continuous security topics, we start with one of the core principles: “continuous delivery.”
 This topic covers some general terms and definitions around DevOps and agile development.
 A continuous delivery process enables teams to take developed code and publish it automatically in a production environment.
-This process typically includes various tests and is the core enabler to automate and standardize security tests in software development.
+This process typically includes various tests and is the core enabler for automating and standardizing software development security tests.

-If you have never heard of DevOps or the term “continuous security”, we recommend starting with our basic FAQ on all topics around DevOps.
-We introduce the general topic, why DevOps is introduced to software development teams, and some benefits.
-We also cover some basic technologies that drive the success of DevOps and agile development.
+If you have never heard of DevOps or the term “continuous security,” we recommend starting with our basic FAQ on all topics around DevOps.
+We introduce the general case, why DevOps is implemented into software development teams, and its benefits.
+We also cover some essential technologies that drive the success of DevOps and agile development.
 Plus, you’ll get references for further readings.

-If you want to understand the real-life benefits of a continuous delivery workflow, read our blog post, “Why Continuous Delivery is Important”.
+To understand the real-life benefits of a continuous delivery workflow, read our blog post, “Why Continuous Delivery is Important.”
 We share a user’s story from a friendly startup trying to implement text changes in their software.
 The user understood Heroku, Bitbucket, and the basics of code repository workflows quite quickly.
-Unfortunately, due to the lack of continuous delivery processes, the changes could not be checked without the agency.
+Unfortunately, the changes could not be checked without the agency due to the lack of continuous delivery processes.

 Our final content on continuous delivery goes into more detail and addresses the cybersecurity angle in much more detail.
 If you are interested in the bits and bytes of secure DevOps Processes and red teaming, read our blog on “Why should cybersecurity care about DevOps?”.
 This article discusses the implications of security teams when it comes to DevOps and continuous delivery.
 We dive deeper into two concrete elements that cybersecurity should address: security champions and standardization through tools.
 Even as an experienced pentester or developer, you will learn something new.

 Containers create a virtual layer between the infrastructure and the code on top of it.
 This helps developers always have the same conditions – development, testing, or production environments.
-Containers can be configured to include specific network, compute, and storage resources and installations of operating systems and software on top.
-While the virtualisation of the infrastructure and base-layer software makes it easier for developers, it is also a security concern.
+Containers can be configured to include specific networks, compute, storage resources, and operating systems and software installations.
+While virtualizing the infrastructure and base-layer software makes it easier for developers, it is also a security concern.

-We are preparing a guide that covers the best practices when it comes to container security.
-These best practices cover learnings we have incorporated ourselves and are a great starting point for any startup or larger organisation when setting up the initial architecture.
-In technical deep-dives, we cover the container security itself (i.e. Docker) and go into the orchestration layer (Kubernetes).
-Read the cybersecurity startup best practices for container security soon!
+We have prepared a guide that covers the best practices for container security.
+These best practices cover learnings we have incorporated ourselves and are a great starting point for any startup or larger organization when setting up the initial architecture.
+We cover the container security (i.e., Docker) in technical deep-dives and go into the orchestration layer (Kubernetes).
+Read the cybersecurity startup best practices for container security.

-For all Terraform, Kubernetes, and Vault users out there, we have a solution if you run into a “resource does not have attribute” error.
+- We have a solution for all Terraform, Kubernetes, and Vault users if you run into a “resource does not have attribute” error.
 We have a short script for you to automatically create a Kubernetes service account and use the JWT token to provision Vault in the cluster.